 Graceland Eco Retreat forms part of the Kudu’s River Valley Slackpacking trail together with Kurisa Moya Nature Lodge, a well-known birding and hiking destination in South Africa.
 Slackpacking means you can take it all in your own stride, hike or rest as much as needed.
 Your luggage will be transported between the two Eco Lodges; so no heavy bags to carry around!
 Hike through ancient indigenous forest and experience what is home to a large variety of beautiful animals, unique birdlife and flora.
 You`ll also get to visit the giant common cabbage tree listed in the book of champion trees of South Africa!

 With open pools and dams, game and a rocky environment, facilities at Graceland Eco Reserve are not child safe; persons are welcomed from the age of 16 at adult rates.

 GREEN ACTS FOR SUSTAINABLE TOURISM IN SOUTH AFRICA

 ♡ Water Wise Practices

 ♡ Sustainable Energy Acumen

 Graceland Eco Retreat avoids creating unnecessary waste, has recycling practices in place and also upcycle.
 Material from other buildings are reused in the construction of new buildings, and tin cans are given to young artists in Venda who turn this material into art and jewellery.
-Food waste is composted in worm farms which provides wonderful organic fertilizer or, where suitable, is turned into dog food and is given to animals from the local township.
+Food waste is composted in maggot farms which provides wonderful organic fertilizer or, where suitable, is turned into dog food and given to animals from the local township.